 Balisage Series on Markup Technologies, Vol. 20

-Proceedings of Up-Translation and Up-Transformation: Tasks, Challenges, and Solutions
+Proceedings of the Symposium on Up-Translation and Up-Transformation: Tasks, Challenges, and Solutions

 Balisage Series on Markup Technologies

 Vol 20.
-Proceedings of Up-Translation and Up-Transformation: Tasks, Challenges, and Solutions
+Proceedings of the Symposium on Up-Translation and Up-Transformation: Tasks, Challenges, and Solutions

 July 31, 2017